fstudio/clangbuilder/ReadMe.md

 The installation script will compile ClangbuilderUI and create a shortcut, download required packages.

-If your need install `VisualCppTools for Daily` ,click `script/VisualCppToolsFetch.bat`
+If your need install `VisualCppTools.Community.Daily` ,click `script/VisualCppToolsFetch.bat`

 ## Build Clang on Windows